SamVerschueren/gulp-cordova-create/readme.md

 const create = require('gulp-cordova-create');

 gulp.task('build', () => {
-    return gulp.src('dist')
+    return gulp.src('www')
         .pipe(create());
 });
 ```

 This will generate a Cordova project in the `.cordova` directory.
-It will copy the contents of the `dist` directory
+It will copy the contents of the `www` directory
-to the `www` directory of the cordova project.
+to the root directory of the Cordova project.

+Make sure you html files are located in a directory called `www`.

 ### Options